-- 93. Expenditures Subject to the Budget Neutrality Agreement.
-For the purpose of this section, the term "expenditures subject to the budget neutrality limit" will include the following: - A. All medical assistance expenditures (including those authorized in the Medicaid State plan, through section 1915(c) waivers, and through section 1115 waivers and expenditure authorities, but excluding the increased expenditures resulting from the mandated increase in payments to physicians) made on behalf of all demonstration participants listed in the table in STC 106, with dates of service within the demonstration's approval period; - B. All DSRIP Payments. - 94.
+- 109. Expenditures Subject to the Budget Neutrality Agreement.
+For the purpose of this section, the term "expenditures subject to the budget neutrality limit" will include the following: - a.
+All medical assistance expenditures (including those authorized in the Medicaid State plan, through section 1915(c) waivers, and through section 1115 waivers and expenditure authorities, but excluding the increased expenditures resulting from the mandated increase in payments to physicians) made on behalf of all demonstration participants listed in the table in STC 104, with dates of service within the demonstration's approval period; - b.
+All DSRIP Payments. - 112.
 Administrative Costs.
-Administrative costs will not be included in the budget neutrality limit, but the state must separately track and report additional administrative costs that are directly attributable to the demonstration, using separate CMS-64.10 waiver and 64.10 waiver forms, with waiver name "ADM". - 95.
-Claiming Period.
-All claims for expenditures subject to the budget neutrality limit (including any cost settlements) must be made within two (2) years after the calendar quarter in which the state made the expenditures.
-Furthermore, all claims for services during the demonstration period (including any cost settlements) must be made within two (2) years after the conclusion or termination of the demonstration.
-During the latter 2-year period, the state must continue to identify separately net expenditures related to dates of service during the operation of the section 1115 demonstration on the Form CMS-64 in order to properly account for these expenditures in determining budget neutrality. - 96.
-Reporting Member Months.
-The following describes the reporting of member months for demonstration populations.
+Administrative costs will not be included in the budget neutrality limit, but the state must separately track and report additional administrative costs that are directly attributable to the demonstration, using separate CMS-64.10 waiver and 64.10 waiver forms, with waiver name "ADM".